 The bars of Madrid are not only a central axis of leisure: they are part of literature, advertising slogans and part of the political discourse.
-The bars of Madrid have seen the forging of great literary works and have brought together the best of Spanish culture, in them political parties have been formed, such as the PSOE in Casa Labra, and signings have been closed, such as that of Zinedine Zidane for Real Madrid.
+The bars of Madrid have seen the forging of great literary works and have brought together the best of Spanish culture, political parties have been formed in them, such as the PSOE in Casa Labra, and signings have been closed, such as Zinedine Zidane for Real Madrid.

-There are times when the line between a bar and a restaurant is very thin.
-Here, to select the ones that make up this humble list, we have established two criteria: that they sell portions and that they can be consumed at their bar.
+There are times when the line that separates a bar from a restaurant is very thin.
+Here, to select those that make up this humble list, we have established two criteria: that they sell portions and that you can eat at their bar.
 And the result is what you read.

 Eusebio’s corner is the canonical representation of the aesthetic idea of a bar.
 Its bar is crowded with people and tapas that can be eaten in open bar format.
 People who sigh for El Tigre don’t know that La esquina de Eusebio exists: with a drink you have a free pass to stock up on their canapés.

-A leaf from a 2014 article presides over a wall.
-In it, the journalist in question says that the double beer is somewhat expensive (2.5€).
-Years have passed, the price has not gone up, the quality has been maintained and the journalist’s comment would now be contradictory.
-It is also worth sitting down and trying their tomato salad and churrasco steak.
+A sheet of an article from 2014 presides over a wall.
+In it, the journalist in question says that the double beer is a bit expensive (2.5€).
+Years have passed, the price has not gone up, the quality is maintained and the journalist’s comment would now be contradictory.
+It is also worth sitting down and trying their tomato salad and churrasco.
 A fixed stop.

 2. Almeria Tavern